Last Updated on

 While the heyday of Goa as ‘hippie capital’ and ‘trance mecca’ might be over, there are still remnants of those eras that put Goa on the international map of wide beaches, swaying palm trees and wild parties.

 Not only is Goa a fabulous beach destination, it is also the perfect introduction to India.
 You get the delicious food, spice markets, Hindu temples and cheap markets at a much slower pace than the rest of the country, along with a well-developed tourist infrastructure.
-Here are five reasons why I think Goa is the ideal vacation destination:
+Here are five reasons why I think you should visit Goa:

 Since the best time to visit Goa is the winter (November to February), it offers much better value for money than other destinations that offer sun, beach and tropical temperatures at that time of year.
 There are some great deals for package holidays to Goa from the UK and the rest of Europe, but if you are traveling in other parts of India, you can hop on a cheap flight with one of India’s growing number of budget airlines and research hotels in Goa online.
+My go-to website for hotels in Goa (and anywhere in the world, really) is Booking.com.
 Once you’ve paid for your flight and hotel, you won’t need much more money – most restaurant offer a full meal for less than $5, tuktuk and bus rides are usually under $1, and drinks are $2 to $3.

 Goa has over 70 kilometers of beaches, and there are dozens of little beach towns to choose from.
 Calangute, Baga and Anjuna are some of the most popular beaches in the north, Palolem and Colva are famous beach towns in the southern part of the state.
 The busiest beaches are Candolim, Sinquerim and Calangute – if you are looking for more quiet, serene beaches, head to Arambol, Patnem or Asvem.
 Most beaches offer water sports, as well, and you’ll find kitesurfing, windsurfing, jet skiing and paragliding.